We have new data! We’ve updated our report with Q1 and Q2 2019.

 Earn trust for landing page success

-This time around, legal services, publishing, and the communications industry have enjoyed the highest conversion rates.
+This time around, legal services, publishing, and the sports and activities industries have enjoyed the highest conversion rates.

-Overall, most industries have seen a drop in conversions – especially travel and healthcare.
+Overall, most industries have seen a drop in conversions – especially travel and non-profits.

 |Industry||double opt-in||single opt-in|